 Limited to 40 students per section.
 Not open to five college students.
-Fall semester: Professors Sanderson and Visiting Professor McCarty.
-Spring semester: Professors Hart and McQuade.
-Spring semester priority given to first-year students.2015-16: Offered in Fall 2015 and Spring 2016
+Fall semester: Professors Sanderson and McQuade.
+In the Fall, 20 seats will be reserved for first year students.
+Spring semester: Professors Sanderson and Cohen.
+Spring semester priority given to first-year students.
+Only first-year students may pre-register in the Spring semester.2017-18: Offered in Fall 2017 and Spring 2018

 Requisite: PSYC 100 or consent of the instructor.
 Limited to 30 students.
-Fall semester: Professor McQuade.
-Spring semester: Professor Holoien.2015-16: Offered in Fall 2015 and Spring 2016
+Not open to first-year students.
+Fall and spring semesters.
+Professor Schulkind.2017-18: Offered in Fall 2017 and Spring 2018

 This course is designed to explore the principles of behavioral science research and the rationale underlying various research methodologies.
 The course will take a hands-on approach to research design, data collection, and data analysis.
 Students will learn how to understand and critically evaluate original research reports, independently design and execute psychological investigations, and write scientific reports in APA format.
 Topics include the reliability and validity of measures, content analysis, correlational designs, randomized experiments and causal inference, experimental control, and ethical considerations.
 Time in class will be split between lectures, small group exercises and design of research projects, and data analysis using SPSS.